amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## Author Note

-This book is the child of a hitter earth-wound.
+This book is the child of a bitter earth-wound.
 I sit on the earth and sing —  sing out, and of, my sorrow.
 Yet, fully conscious of the potent agencies that silently work in their healing ministries, I know that God's sun shall one day shine upon a perfected and unhampered people.

 TO H. L. J.